-The combustion chamber lining or base insulation panels in this product contain ceramic fiber materials that have been identified as carcinogenic, or possibly carcinogenic, to humans.
+The combustion chamber lining or base insulation panels in this product contain ceramic fiber materials.
 Ceramic fibers can be converted to cristobalite in very high temperature applications.
 The International Agency for Research on Cancer (IARC) has concluded, "Crystalline silica inhaled in the form of quartz or cristobalite from occupational sources is carcinogenic to humans (Group 1).":